How 3D Printing Is Accelerating Electric Vehicles Industry

 One of the critical areas where this tech is being extensively used for electric vehicles is the manufacturing of car shells.
 It helps to reduce the cost and time of prototyping.

-Prototyping and testing the fully-ready car is an expensive affair with conventional manufacturing.
+Prototyping and testing the fully ready car is an expensive affair with conventional manufacturing.
 3-Dimensional printing helps to reduce the number of iterations and speed up the entire process.
-With the help of 3d printers, it is feasible for companies to print a large number of shells for testing and ship in a short time.
+With the help of 3d printers, it is feasible for companies to print a large number of shells for testing and ship them in a short time.

 Mass Customisation:

-3D printing is also used for mass customisation of car parts.
-It helps to produce unique and one-of-a-kind components without the need for expensive tooling.
+3D printing is also used for mass customization of car parts.
+It helps to produce unique and one-of-a-kind components without expensive tooling.

 It is a significant advantage for electric vehicle companies as it allows them to cater to the needs of individual customers.

-You can create any design or shape and personalise it according to the customer’s needs.
+You can create any design or shape and personalize it according to the customer’s needs.
 It increases the appeal of electric vehicles and helps to differentiate them from the competition.

-The market for vehicle customisation is massive, and to cater to customers’ needs at scale, 3D printing is the need of the hour.
+The market for vehicle customization is massive, and to cater to customers’ needs at scale, 3D printing is the need of the hour.

 3D Printed Component:

-This manufacturing process for electric vehicles is not just restricted to car shells and mass customisation.
-You can also find many 3D printed components in electric cars.
-Some of the most common are brackets, fasteners, gears and AC ducts.
+This manufacturing process for electric vehicles is not just restricted to car shells and mass customization.
+You can also find many 3D-printed components in electric cars.
+Some of the most common are brackets, fasteners, gears, and AC ducts.

 It helps to reduce the weight of these components and increases their strength and durability.
 The best part about 3d printed components is that they are cost-effective and can be produced in high volumes.